Most people are looking for a simple fat loss meal plan.

 Conclusion

-If you have been living in the fast food drive-thru or just eating bad in general, this will absolutely be an adjustment for you.
+If you have been eating bad, this will absolutely be an adjustment for you.
+But we all have the ability to change.

 I’ll holla at you next time.